Police given new powers to arrest people who ignore lockdown rules

 Officers in England were given the power to enforce rules on staying at home and avoiding non-essential travel as of 1pm on Thursday.

-They can order members of the public to go home, leave an area and have the power to disperse a group.
+They can order members of the public to go home, leave an area, have the power to disperse a group, using “reasonable force, if necessary”.

 Police can also take steps to make sure parents are stopping their children from breaking the rules.